bibi21000/janitoo_tutorial/rst/hello_world_v4.rst

 Critical temperature
 ====================

-We want to notify when a temperature decome to much higher.
-To do that, we add a threadtimer that will check temperatures.
+We want to notify when a temperature become critical.
+To do that, we add 2 values and a thread timer that will check temperatures.
 If a temperature is higher than the critical one, we transit in ringing mode.

 The on_check timer start/stop is managed entering / exiting the sleeping state :